All Episodes

 It turns out to be totally made up.

-It was totally fake.
+It was totally fair.

-You know, the drive-by's get this stuff, and they don't mention any context whatsoever.
+You know, the drive-bys get this stuff, and they don't mention any context whatsoever.

 And they do this stuff on purpose.

-They they lie and make this stuff up on purpose, knowing that it's going to be very, very difficult to catch up and get the truth applied to these things.
+They lie and make this stuff up on purpose, knowing that it's going to be very, very difficult to catch up and get the truth applied to these things.

 But I mean, who would believe it in the first place?